Mike Evans (wide receiver)

-Michael Lynn Evans III (born August 21, 1993) is an American football wide receiver for the Tampa Bay Buccaneers of the National Football League (NFL).
-Evans played college football at Texas A&M, where he earned consensus first-team All-American honors after recording a school record of 1,394 receiving yards on 69 receptions, and was drafted by the Buccaneers in the first round with the seventh overall pick in the 2014 NFL Draft.
-He has been selected to the Pro Bowl four times and was a Second-team All-Pro in 2016.
-Evans holds nearly every major Buccaneers franchise receiving record including, career receptions, yards and touchdowns.
-Evans is the only player in NFL history to start his career with nine consecutive seasons with at least 1,000 receiving yards.
-He won his first Super Bowl championship on February 7, 2021, in a victory over the Kansas City Chiefs.
+Michael Lynn Evans Jr. (born August 21, 1993) is an American professional football wide receiver for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Texas A&M Aggies, earning consensus All-American honors after recording a school record of 1,394 receiving yards on 69 receptions in 2013.
+Evans was selected by the Buccaneers in the first round with the seventh overall pick in the 2014 NFL draft.

-High school career
+Evans has been selected to the Pro Bowl six times and was a second-team All-Pro in 2016 and 2023.
+He holds nearly every major Buccaneers franchise receiving record, including career receptions, yards, and touchdowns.
+Evans was also a member of the team that won Super Bowl LV.
+He has a record 11 1,000-yard receiving seasons to start a career, and his 11 consecutive 1,000-yard seasons are tied with Jerry Rice for most by a receiver in NFL history.

+Early life

 Evans attended Ball High School in Galveston, Texas, where he played basketball, football, and ran track for the Tors athletic teams.
-In basketball, he averaged 18.3 points, 8.4 rebounds, and 5.2 assists as a senior.
+In basketball, Evans averaged 18.3 points, 8.4 rebounds, and 5.2 assists as a senior.
 He only played football during his senior year, and was thus not heavily recruited by college football programs.
-As a senior, he earned second-team District 24-4A honors after making 25 receptions for 648 yards and seven touchdowns.
+As a senior, Evans earned second-team District 24-4A honors after making 25 receptions for 648 yards and seven touchdowns.

 In track & field, Evans competed in the jumping events.
-He got personal-best leaps of 14.11 meters in the triple jump and 6.28 meters in the long jump.
-He also posted a 4.54 time in the 40-yard dash at football camp and was a member of the 4 × 100m and 4 × 200m relay squads.
+He got personal-best leaps of 14.11 m in the triple jump and 6.28 m in the long jump.
+Evans also posted a 4.54 time in the 40-yard dash at football camp and was a member of the 4 × 100m and 4 × 200m relay squads.

-He was recruited by Texas A&M as a wide receiver and eventually signed to play for the Aggies.
+Evans was recruited by Texas A&M as a wide receiver and eventually signed to play for the Aggies.

 College career

 While attending Texas A&M University, Evans played for the Texas A&M Aggies football team from 2011 to 2013.
 After being redshirted as a freshman in 2011, he had 82 receptions for 1,105 yards and five touchdowns in 2012.
-On the year, he recorded three games with at least 100 receiving yards.
-He received freshman All-SEC honors from the league's coaches.
+On the year, Evans recorded three games with at least 100 receiving yards.
+He received freshman All-Southeastern Conference (SEC) honors from the league's coaches.

-In the 2013 game against #1 Alabama, Evans caught seven passes for a school-record 279 yards in the 49–42 loss.
+In the 2013 game against #1 Alabama, Evans caught seven passes for a school-record 279 yards during the 49–42 loss.
 During the game against #24 Auburn, he broke his own record after he compiled 11 receptions for 287 yards and four touchdowns.

-As a sophomore in 2013, Evans was a first-team All-Southeastern Conference (SEC) selection.
-On December 17, 2013, it was announced that Evans was selected to the 2013 AP All-America Team, First-team.
-Evans finished the 2013 season with 69 receptions for 1,394 yards and twelve touchdowns.
+As a sophomore in 2013, Evans was a first-team All-SEC selection.
+On December 17, 2013, it was announced that he was selected to the 2013 Associated Press All-America Team, First-team.
+Evans finished the 2013 season with 69 receptions for 1,394 yards and 12 touchdowns.